Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Potential theory and percolation on trees

-To study more general trees than Galton-Watson trees, we use the powerful machinery of harmonic analysis on trees and its connection with percolation, which was developed in \cite{lyons_percolation_1990,lyons_capacity_1992,lyons_ergodicGW_1995}.
+To study more general trees than Galton--Watson trees, we use harmonic analysis on trees and its connection with percolation, developed in \cite{lyons_percolation_1990,lyons_capacity_1992,lyons_ergodicGW_1995}.
 Our presentation relies mostly on the monograph \cite{lyons_probability_2017}.
-Consider a rooted infinite tree $(T,o)$.
-A function $g:T\to[0,\infty)$ on the vertices of $T$ is called a \emph{gauge} if it is non-decreasing along rays.
-By monotonicity, we may thus extend any gauge to a function on $\partial T\to [0,\infty]$, which we also denote by $g$.
-A gauge $g$ gives rise to a \emph{kernel} $\mathscr{k}_g:\partial T\times\partial T\to [0,\infty]$ via
+Consider a rooted infinite tree \((T,o)\).
+A function \(g:T\to[0,\infty)\) on the vertices of \(T\) is called a \emph{gauge} if it is non-decreasing along rays.
+By monotonicity, we may extend any gauge to a function \(\partial T\to [0,\infty]\), which we also denote by \(g\).
+A gauge \(g\) gives rise to a \emph{kernel} \(\mathscr{k}_g:\partial T\times\partial T\to [0,\infty]\) via

-By $\Delta g$ we denote the function $g(x)-g(a(x))\geq 0, x\neq o$, i.e. the gauge difference between $x$ and its parent.
-We may think of $\Delta g$ as a cost or resistance encountered when traversing the edge $\{a(x),x\}$ from the root and indeed this notion can be made rigorous using the electrical network formalism, see \cite{lyons_probability_2017}.
-Consequently, $\Delta g$ can also be interpreted as a function of the edges in $T$, which is occasionally convenient.
-Recall that the boundary $\partial T$ of $T$ carries a metric structure and we can thus define
+By $\Delta g$ we denote the function $g(x)-g(a(x))\geq 0, x\neq o$, i.e.\ the gauge difference between \(x\) and its parent (not to be confused with the graph Laplacian).
+We set \(\Delta g(o)=g(o)\) for the root term in the potential sum below.
+We may think of \(\Delta g\) as a cost or resistance encountered when traversing the edge \(\{a(x),x\}\) from the root.
+This interpretation can be made rigorous using the electrical network formalism; see \cite{lyons_probability_2017}.
+Consequently, \(\Delta g\) can also be interpreted as a function of the edges in \(T\), which is occasionally convenient.
+Recall that the boundary \(\partial T\) of \(T\) carries a metric structure, so we can define

 The \emph{potential} of $\nu\in\Pi(\partial T)$ with respect to the gauge $g$ is defined as

 and the corresponding \emph{energy} is